How to Conquer Shame and Guilt

 5. Monitor Internal Dialogue

 Watch your self-talk, that is, the things you are telling yourself.
 The things you are telling yourself are the things you believe.
 You will need to consistently fill your mind with the Word of God.
-As you renew your mind (Romans 12:2), the result is more accurate self-talk based on the Word of God.
-You will find this article on Biblical Meditation very helpful in your journey to find true acceptance.
+As you renew your mind (Romans 12:2), this leads to a more accurate self-talk based on the Word of God which enables you to find true acceptance.

 Guilt and Shame Poll